Infiltrating Dinh Market (Nghe An): A 'paradise' of surprisingly cheap counterfeit and fake goods?

-Dinh Market, in Yen Thanh Commune, is one of the largest rural markets in Nghe An Province, meeting three times a month, attracting thousands of people from many communes to come and buy and sell.
-However, it is alarming that this market is flooded with counterfeit, fake, and unlabeled goods, which are openly sold at surprisingly low prices, posing many risks to consumers.
+Dinh Market, located in Yen Thanh commune, is one of the largest rural markets in Nghe An province, holding three sessions per month and attracting thousands of people from many communes to buy and sell goods.
+However, alarmingly, this market is rife with counterfeit, fake, and unlabeled goods, openly sold at surprisingly low prices, posing many risks to consumers.

 Báo Nghệ An•13/07/2025